pasqualinodipilla/viralblock-clinical-trial/README.md

     - 'TEMP': Body temperature (initially higher for placebo group then decreases over time)
     - 'SO2SAT': Oxygen saturation (SpO2), improving more in 'VRB'

-- 'simulate_ae.R'
+#### 'ae.R'
-  - Simulates adverse events ('ae.csv') with probabilities based on treatment arm and severity.
+  - This script simulates **Adverse Events (AEs)** for each subject based on probabilities associated with the treatment arm and AE severity.
+It produces a CDASH-like dataset saved as '1_raw_data/simulated/ae.csv'.

     **Included Fields:**
-    - 'STUDYID': (see above)
+    - 'STUDYID': Study identifier ('VIRALBLOCK01')
+    - 'DOMAIN': CDASH domain code ("AE")
-    - 'USUBJID': (see above)
+    - 'USUBJID': Unique subject identifier
+    - 'AETERM': Adverse event term (e.g. "Headache", "Fatigue")
+    - 'AEOUT': Outcome (e.g., "RECOVERED", "RECOVERING", "NOT RECOVERED")
+    - 'AEACN': Action taken ("DOSE REDUCED", "DRUG WITHDRAWN", 'NONE')
+    - 'AEREL': Relationship to treatment (e.g. "RELATED", "POSSIBLY RELATED" "NOT RELATED")
+    - 'AEPRESP': Was the AE present at screening? ('Y', 'N', 'UNKNOWN')
+    - 'AEENRF': Is the AE ongoing or resolved? ('ONGOING', 'RESOLVED')
     - 'AESER': Serious event indicator ('Y/N')
-    - 'ARMCD': (see above)
     - 'AESEV': Severity ('MILD', 'MODERATE', 'SEVERE')
-    - 'AETERM': Adverse event term (e.g. "Headache", "Fatigue")
-    - 'AEOUT': Outcome (e.g., "RECOVERED", "NOT RECOVERED")
-    - 'AEREL': Relationship to treatment (e.g. "RELATED", "NOT RELATED")
+    - 'AESTDTC': Start date of the adverse event (relative to treatment start)
+    - 'AEENDTC': End date of the adverse event
+    - 'ARMCD': Treatment arm code ('PBO','VRB')
-    - 'AESOC': System organ class (e.g. "General disorders")
+    - 'AESOC': System organ class (e.g. "Gastrointestinal disorders", "Skin disorders")

+#### Notes:
+- 'AESOC' is mapped from 'AETERM' using a predefined dictionary of 5 organ classes.
+- AE start and end dates are randomized within 14 and 28 days post-treatment start.
+- The simulation is fully reproducible using a fixed seed.
+- Each subject from "dm.csv" can have between 0 and 3 simulated adverse events.
-The probabilities are adjusted to reflect clinical realism:
+-The probabilities are adjusted to reflect clinical realism:
   - Events are **more severe** in 'PBO',
   - Recovery is **less likely** in 'PBO',
   - Drug-event relationship is **more likely** in 'VRB'.

 ## Adverse Event Descriptive Analysis

 The script '5_analysis/pre_adam/r/describe_ae.R' produces: